-Now that you already have the NVIDIA Control Panel installed, you have to ensure that your graphics driver is running on its latest version.
+Now that you already have the NVIDIA Control Panel installed, you must ensure that your graphics driver runs on its latest version.

 In this part of the guide, we will show you how to properly update your NVIDIA graphics card driver in 2 ways, manually and automatically.